SSWConsulting/SSW.Rules.Content/rules/how-to-decide-what-to-test/rule.md

 > A heuristic is a way to help me come up with test ideas - Lee Hawkins

-You’ll likely build up your own toolbox of heuristics to draw from as you become more familiar with them and realise their power.
+You'll likely build up your own toolbox of heuristics to draw from as you become more familiar with them and realise their power.

 ### Getting started - consistency heuristics